Zuan-Khalik/TOOFAB/README.md

 A fast implementation of the Doyle-Fuller-Newman (DFN) battery model usable for analysis and control.

-Parameter estimation of the DFN model including a sensitivity analysis.
+Parameter estimation of the DFN model from experiment current/voltage data including a sensitivity analysis.

 ## Features